dreamfortuna/Article-Modeling-the-dynamics-of-trust/README.md

 - The provided `wheel_config.ini` is configured for a Logitech G29-style racing wheel.
 Other devices may require different axis/button indices.
 - Generated outputs such as Expyriment data files, CARLA driving logs, compiled Stan artifacts, and regenerated figures should be reviewed before public release.

-## Release Notes

-Before public release, confirm that the included participant data and video stimuli may be redistributed under the MIT license or describe any separate data-use terms here.